hifishch/sophosxg-templates/README.md

 ### SV - Service Objects
 Conains service objects only
 ### WAF - Web Application Firewall Rules
-Contains Specific Policies for Web Application Firewall (WAF).
+Contains specific policies for Web Application Firewall (WAF).
-These Templates usually require manual editing of the XML before importing them.
+These templates usually require manual editing of the XML before importing them.

 ## Usage
 Sophos XG Appliances only accept XML-files packed as TAR-balls.
 Mostly theres a TAR-file available.
 If not feel free to pack the XML-files in a TAR-ball by yourself.